How To Write A Press Release Email in 2025

 I recently caught your news show on < media outlet > and was intrigued by your opinions on <topic>.

-Since this is a subject that you’re currently working with, I thought that this press release on <topic> might be to your interest.
+Since this is a subject you’re currently working on, I thought this press release on <topic> might interest you.

 Thanks,